 Laura has a solid background in riding and caring for horses.
 Growing up with her family's horses in Southern Spain, there was nothing more she enjoyed than heading out into hills, getting lost on her lovely mare!
-Since joining King's, Laura has regularly supported Emma at the equestrian centre, reigniting her love of horses.
-She will be taking her BHS Stage 1 exam in October.
+Since joining King's, Laura has regularly supported Laura at the equestrian centre, reigniting her love of horses.
+She is hoping to commence training for her BHS Stage 1 exam in the coming months.

 Sarah has ridden from a young, spending some of her youth at Taunton Vale Polo Club.
 Time out to have a family, and then the inevitable career building (in medical pathology) took Sarah away from riding until a few years ago.
 Having recently joined King’s College as a science technician, Sarah has been helping at the equestrian centre and likes to ride out when time allows.
 She feels it is a privilege to be involved and enjoys encouraging pupils to follow their passion for riding.

 Naomi is on hand to support the running of the centre.
 She has a wealth of experience gained across polo and other equestrian disciplines, including ride leader roles overseas.
 She cares for our horses on a daily basis.

 Nigel Payne, BHS Stage 2, Stage 2 Teach, Riding & Road Safety